 - Over 500 youth, grades 6-12, will sign a pledge to be Safe Teen Drivers and share this important information with their family members.

 - These banners were displayed at over 11 schools to share the message and solicit others to take the pledge.

-- Three Safe Teen Driving sign 0waving campaigns were held at the three local high schools in partnership with Honolulu Police Department.
-Over 500 youth and community members lined roads with their Safe Driving signs cautioning drivers to Slow Down, Drive with Aloha, Speed Kills, Arrive Alive, No Texting/Cell Phones and Cage the Rage signs.
+- Project Ignition Safe Teen Driving sign waving campaigns will be held at the three local high schools in partnership with Honolulu Police Department.
+Over 500 youth and community members will take to the roads with their Safe Driving signs cautioning drivers to Buckle Up!Slow Down, Drive with Aloha, Speed Kills, Arrive Alive, No Texting/Cell Phones and Cage the Rage signs.

 - 2020 Dates: April 14 & 16 at Kapolei HS (7am); Kalanianaole Beach Park (4pm), Waianae High School (4pm) Nanakuli Inter & High (7am)

 - 2019 dates: 4/10 7am at Kapolei HS and 3pm at Waianae HS (cafe) and 4/11 3:30 pm at Kalanianaole Beach Park (Nanakuli).
 Email firstname.lastname@example.org or see your PCNC/Counselor at your school to register.
 Refreshments provided.